 We need to collect this information for the purposes of administering, processing and responding to complaints made against the FSA under its externally available complaints procedure.

 Collecting this information is necessary for the performance of a task carried out in the exercise of official authority vested in us or in the public interest.
 We will not collect any personal data from you which we do not need.

-A failure to provide the information could result in we being unable to progress a complaint case brought against the FSA.
+A failure to provide the information could result in being unable to progress a complaint case brought against the FSA.

-No third parties have access to your personal data unless the law allows them to do so.
+No other third parties will have access to your personal data unless the law allows them to do so.
 In line with this commitment your information may be passed to the Parliamentary and Health Service Ombudsman.

 We retain personal information only for as long as necessary to carry out these functions, and in line with our retention policy.
 This means that this information will be retained for three years after case closure (where the case reaches up to and including the first tier of escalation at the 'central' complaint level of our complaints policy) or five years (where the case reaches the second tier of escalation at the 'central' complaint level of our complaints policy, is referred to the Parliamentary and Health Service Ombudsman or is considered to be precedent setting).

 For more general information, please see the How and where we store your data and who we may share it with section in our Personal Information Charter.

 For more information on international transfers, please see the International transfers section in our Personal Information Charter.

 For more information on EU Citizens Privacy Notice, please see the EU citizens section in our Personal Information Charter.